HOW TO BUILD A LIFESIZE WHALE

-Sunshine is also very important, as the placement of the sculpture needs to utilise the arcing sunlight of each day to its advantage in utilising both summer and winter light giving the optimum luminance possible.
+Sunrise and Sunset is also very important, as the placement of the sculpture needs to utilise the arcing sunlight of each day to its advantage in utilising both summer and winter light giving the optimum luminance possible.

 It is also planned that the occasional whale will blow water from its blowhole such as a fountain of vaporised water and the males will provide a ‘whale song’ with the aid of internal speakers and Aeolian harp.

 Aeolian harp (also wind harp) is a musical instrument that is wind)